Student or an experienced professional? Find an overview of job vacancies in Equinor, useful links here.

-Thanks to a long lasting maritime tradition and experience from dealing with harsh environments, Norway has fostered some of the greatest ocean and polar explorers in history.
+Thanks to a long-lasting maritime tradition and experience dealing with harsh environments, Norway has fostered some of the greatest ocean and polar explorers in history.
 Building on a heritage of adventurers, Equinor has become a world-leading explorer for oil and gas.

 Most of the easy-to-find oil and gas in the world has already been discovered, forcing our explorationists to continuously come up with innovative ideas and utilising the latest technologies.
-This endeavour strongly relies on collaborative efforts, global perspectives, a culture of inquisitiveness and minds asking ‘what if’ and ‘why not’ in order to develop news exploration ideas and concepts.
+This endeavor strongly relies on collaborative efforts, global perspectives, a culture of inquisitiveness and minds asking, ‘what if’ and ‘why not’ in order to develop news exploration ideas and concepts.

 We believe that our culture of inquisitiveness is unique and drives the idea generation and technology that ultimately leads to new discoveries.
 Having the best people, data and tools available have allowed us to become one of the leading exploration companies in recent years.

-In order to secure continued success in the future, we enable talents and senior- level experts to develop professionally.
-In Equinor, you can deepen or broaden your set of skills, work with different parts of the world and challenge yourself to deliver and grow.
+In order to secure continued success in the future, we enable talents and senior level experts to develop professionally.
+In Equinor, you can deepen or broaden your skill set, work with different parts of the world and challenge yourself to deliver and grow.

 Our geoscientists screen the entire world for attractive opportunities based on their regional knowledge and subsurface competence.
 Projects are ranked and prioritised globally to ensure we pursue the most attractive opportunities.